 School Streets create places ideal for walking, scooting, cycling and play and have been shown to reduce the proportion of families doing the school run by car.

-Increasingly, in London, these schemes are being used in conjunction with Low Traffic Neighbourhood schemes to disrupt through traffic routes, boost bus routes and enable walking and cycling for children, parents etc. across an entire area, not just for the last 100m of a child’s journey to school.
+Increasingly, in London, School Streets are being used in conjunction with Low Traffic Neighbourhood schemes to disrupt cut-through traffic, boost bus routes and enable walking and cycling for children and families across an entire area – not just the last 100m of a child’s journey to school.